SoftwareAG/c8y-docs/content/microservice-sdk/microservices-best-practices.md

 #### Microservice SDK

 Whenever possible, use the {{< product-c8y-iot >}} Microservice SDK as it builds a lot of functionality.
 It is fully open source and can be extended as required.
 The {{< product-c8y-iot >}} Microservice SDK can be found [here](https://github.com/SoftwareAG/cumulocity-clients-java/tree/develop/microservice).
-See the relevant chapters of this guide for further instructions on the [SDK for Java](/microservice-sdk/java/) and the [SDK for C#](/microservice-sdk/cs/).
+See the relevant chapters of this guide for further instructions on the [Microservice SDK for Java](/microservice-sdk/java/) and the [Microservice SDK for C#](/microservice-sdk/cs/).

 #### Disk I/O and local disk